 Now let’s not get mistaken, Cristiano Ronaldo is the best player to ever grace the Premier League when focusing on overall career.
 However, purely basing this on his run with Manchester United, he is only good enough for second place.

 Ronaldo was unlike anyone the Premier League had ever seen before.
-It was evident earlier into his Manchester United career that he was going to be a superstar.
+It was evident earlier in his Manchester United career that he was going to be a superstar.
 However, I don’t think anyone could’ve imagined just how great he’d become.

-Manchester United were a team full of top-class talent, including fellow superstar prospect Wayne Rooney, yet Ronaldo became the main man at the club in one of the greatest, if not the greatest ever Premier League side.
+Manchester United was a team full of top-class talent, including fellow superstar prospect Wayne Rooney, yet Ronaldo became the main man at the club in one of the greatest, if not the greatest ever Premier League side.

-In the 2006-07 season, Manchester United won their 16th Premier League title, and Cristiano Ronaldo became only the second ever player to win the PFA Player and Young Player of the Year award in one season (Previously achieved by Andy Gray in 1976-77 season).
-Ronaldo then went onto claim the 2007-08 PFA Player of the Year award as United won their 17th title.
+In the 2006-07 season, Manchester United won their 16th Premier League title, and Cristiano Ronaldo became only the second-ever player to win the PFA Player and Young Player of the Year award in one season (Previously achieved by Andy Gray in 1976-77 season).
+Ronaldo then went on to claim the 2007-08 PFA Player of the Year award as United won their 17th title.
 This pattern continued in the 08-09 season as the Red Devils won a record-tying 18th League title in Ronaldo’s final season.
 Manchester United became the first Premier League team to secure three straight League titles.

 In 2008, Cristiano Ronaldo won his first Ballon d’Or award whilst playing for Manchester United, an honour he went on to achieve a further four times whilst at Real Madrid.

 Growing up and watching Thierry Henry for Arsenal was simply inspiring.
 Henry was a strong and pacey player with outstanding link-up play and legendary finishing.
 The man was, without doubt, a football icon, as well as a very cool and suave individual.